 To ride, you need a reloadable card which costs $2 to start and then $0.35/ride.
 Unfortunately, the only real place to buy one is at the Albrook terminal, but most buses to other towns depart from there anyway…plus it’s attached to Albrook mall, the largest shopping mall of the Americas.

-Side note: I’ve been to the West Edmonton Mall back when it was the largest mall and this is 300,000 square feet larger.
-I don’t shop, but it’s still a sight to be seen!
+Side note: I don’t shop, but the mall is still a sight to be seen!
 If you need something, try Titan.
 It’s a discount department store that has basically everything you need at great prices (I paid $6 for a bathing suit I needed last-minute).

 Download Uber.
 Now.

 Taxis pretty much suck in Panama.
 The drivers try to rip you off at every turn, either by stating that a ride costs quadruple what it should (there are no meters) or by trying to change the price once you’re partway through the ride (because “there’s traffic”…hint: there’s ALWAYS traffic) or by saying they don’t have change for your $10 bill at the end of the ride.

 Uber avoids all these issues since prices are automatically calculated at fair rates.
-Most trips within the city itself are $2.50-3.50, and even my trip all the way to Miraflores locks was only about $6.
+Most trips within the city itself are $2.50-3.50, and even my trip all the way to Miraflores locks at the Panama Canal was only about $6.
 Best of all, it’s charged directly to your credit card so you don’t need to have cash on you.
-You can get your first ride free (up to $5) when you sign up with code uberthegirlandglobe…which is perfect for a cab ride from the airport to downtown.
-That’s a flat $25 with Uber compared to $30 in taxis.
+You can get your first ride free (up to $5) when you sign up with code uberthegirlandglobe.

 Slather on the Sunscreen.